 - Identify how individuals and groups exert agency and initiate change locally and globally,

 - Critically examine how socially constructed ideas (such as gender, race, nationality, etc.) generate real effects on human realities,

-- Appreciate the broader contributions of anthropological research,
+- Evaluate the broader contributions of anthropological research,

 Discussion: Consider the goals of this course.
 In what ways have you developed a better understanding of diversity as it relates to Peoples & Cultures of the World?
 What new ideas did you gain from this course?
 In what ways can you apply the terms and concepts from this course to your day to day interactions in a culturally diverse world?